18 August 2026 · Avoid rejection

 - Validate every invoice before including its input VAT.

-- Strip out disallowed and non-recoverable amounts.
+- Strip out disallowed and non-recoverable amounts proactively.

-- Attach clear export/import evidence.
+- Attach clear export/import evidence matched to specific transactions.

 - Make the reconciliation trace cleanly to each return.